iredmail/docs/en_US/integrations/0-integration.mlmmj.mysql.md

 rcctl start mlmmjadmin
 ```

-On Linux, you can check the port number with command:
+On Linux, you can check the port number with command `netstat` or `ss` like below:

 ```
 netstat -ntlp | grep 7790
+ss -ntlp | grep 7790
 ```

 On FreeBSD/OpenBSD, run: